DLR-RM/RAFCON/share/themes/RAFCON/README.md

 you want to re-create the.
 * Some named objects in the `assets.svg` file are groups.
 Do not ungroup these, otherwise the name and (sometimes) the transparency will be lost.
 You can use the `Edit paths` tool to access objects within a group.
+* The file `RAFCON.json` is the font project file for [IcoMoon](https://icomoon.io), from which the RAFCON icon font is created